Dr. Roslyn Sofer Receives Marilyn Moffat Award For Distinguished Service

 The award is so named for Dr. Marilyn Moffat, a recognized leader in the United States and internationally as a practitioner, teacher, consultant, and an author in the field of physical therapy.
 Dr. Moffat is currently a full professor of physical therapy at New York University.

 Dr. Sofer was surprised and honored to receive the Dr. Marilyn Moffat award.
-“My personal joy has always been derived from being part of my patients’ recovering from their particular condition(s), and my students telling to me how they put to use the concepts that I taught in class.
+“My personal joy has always been derived from being part of my patients’ recovering from their particular condition(s), and my students telling me how they put to use the concepts that I taught in class.

 “I take great pride in knowing that people who I ushered into the profession of physical therapy are now department heads, chairpersons of academic programs, authors, national and state leaders in our professional organization or excellent clinicians,” she said.